Nataniel-Antosik/Calculation-mobile-app/README.md

 # Calculation-mobile-app
 App for easy weight conversion.
 You can enter grammage and area, and convert it in any way you like.

+Project is created with:
+* Java
+* XML
+* Android Studio